-I found extraordinary freedom at this time in pouring out my soul to God; for his cause; and especially that his kingdem might be extended among the Indians; and I had a strong hope, that God would do it.
-I continued wrestling with God in prayer for my dear little flock here; and more especially for the Indians elsewhere; as well as for dear friends in one place and another; till it was bed time; and I feared I should hinder the family.
+I found extraordinary freedom at this time in pouring out my soul to God; for his cause; and especially that his kingdom might be extended among the Indians; and I had a strong hope, that God would do it.
+I continued wrestling with God in prayer for my dear little flock here; and more especially for the Indians elsewhere; as well as for dear friends in one place and another; till it was bed time, and I feared I should hinder the family.
 But Oh, with what reluctancy did I find myself obliged to consume time in sleep!
-I longed to be as a flame of fire, continually glowing in the divine service, preaching and building up Christ's kingdom to my latest, my dying momenti self divorced from any part in this world; so that in those affairs that seemed of the greatest importance, in the present life, and those wherein the tender powers of the mind are most sensibly touched, I could only say, "The will of the Lord be done."
+I longed to be as a flame of fire, continually glowing in the divine service, preaching and building up Christ's kingdom to my latest, my dying moment.

+May 23.
+In the afternoon I was in the same frame of mind, as in the evening before.
+The glory of Christ's kingdom so much outshone the pleasure of earthly accommodations and enjoyments, that they appeared comparatively nothing, though in themselves good and desirable.
+My soul was melted in secret meditation and prayer, and I found myself divorced from any part in this world; so that in those affairs that seemed of the greatest importance. in the present life, and those wherein the tender powers of the mind are most sensibly touched, I could only say, "The will of the Lord be done."
 Just the same that I felt the evening before.
 I felt now the same freedom in prayer for the people of my charge, for the propagation of the gospel among the Indians, and for the enlargement of Zion in general, and my dear friends in particular; and longed to burn out in one continued flame for God.
 In the evening I was visited by my Brother, John Brainerd; the first visit I have received from any near relative since I have been a missionary.
-Blessed be God, if ever I filled up a day with studies and devotion, I was enabled to fill up this day.
+Blessed be God, if ever I filled up a day with studies and devotion.
+I was enabled to fill up this day.